kunitskyi/Wire-hole/README.md

 - In `.env` file:
   - Make sure __`PublicIP`__ contain public IP of your server.
   - Change value of strings __`PiHolePassword`__ and __`WireguardPassword`__ to more secure password.
+- You can check if you did everything right by visiting [DNS leak](https://www.dnsleaktest.com/).
+On main page you must see your server public IPv4 and after either Standard or Extended test  in results also must be same IP address.
 - Folder __*cache*__ contain data with Wireguard settings, Pi-hole configurations, logs, etc.
 - You can always customize it setup for yourself very easy, if you now how to do it and why to do it.